andmast/Mid-term/stories.md

 USER RELATED

+As a user I should be able to register/login with an email and password because I want to see MY list only (not everyone else's)

+GIVEN THAT I LOGIN/REGISTER, EACH USER HAS UNIQUE ID (serial), UNIQUE EMAIL, PASSWORD, USERNAME GIVEN THAT I LOGIN/REGISTER, I SHOULD SEE MY PROFILE -get- /register     if not existing user and afterwards redirect to get/users/:uID -get- /login        goes to separate login page (exactly like TinyApp) -get- /users/:uID   if already logged in to go directly to profile page

 As a user I should be able to logout because I want to leave the site

-GIVEN THAT I LOGIN/LOGOUT, EACH USER HAS UNIQUE ID (serial), UNIQUE EMAIL, PASSWORD, USERNAME

-As a user I should be able to register/login with an email and password because I want to see MY lists only (not everyone else's)

-GIVEN THAT I LOGIN/REGISTER, I SHOULD SEE MY PROFILE -get- /register if not existing user and afterwards redirect to get/users/:uID -get- /login goes to separate login page (exactly like TinyApp) -get- /users/:uID if already logged in to go directly to profile page

 GIVEN THAT I LOGOUT, I REDIRECT TO MAIN PAGE -post/logout            to logout redirect to login/register page

-GIVEN THAT I AM ON MY PROFILE, I SEE MY PERSONAL INFO AND LISTS -get- /users/:uID to go to profile page
+GIVEN THAT I AM ON MY PROFILE, I SEE MY PERSONAL INFO AND LIST -get- /users/:uID       to go to profile page
--get- /users/:uID/lists to see their lists
+-get- /users/:uID/list  to see their own list

+As a user I should be able to see my profile page
+When I am on my profile page, I should be able to type and click a button to edit my password GIVEN THAT I UPDATED MY PROFILE, IT SHOULD SHOW MY UPDATED MY MAIN PAGE -put- /users/:uID/edit to update profile

--post- /users/:uID/lists/add to add to do to list (NOT separate html page) -put- /users/:uID/lists/:listID/edit to add to do list (separate html page) -delete- /users/:uID/lists/:listID/delete to delete to do list (not separate html page)
+As a user I should be able to save an item on my list and go back and look at it because I want to track it GIVEN THAT I ADD AN ITEM ON MY LIST, IT IS CATEGORIZED AND IT SHOULD SHOW UP ON MY TO DO LIST -post- /users/:uID/list/items                   to add item on my to do list (NOT separate html page) -put- /users/:uID/list/items/:itemID/edit       to edit item on my to do list (separate html page) -delete- /users/:uID/list/items/:itemID/delete  to delete item on my to do list (not separate html page)

-As a user I should be able to save a list and go back and look at it because I want to track it

-GIVEN THAT I SAVE A LIST, IT SHOULD SHOW UP ON MY PROFILE UPON LOGIN -post- /users/:uID/lists/add to add to do to list

-As a user I should be able to see my profile page and edit it because I want to have a personalized session

-GIVEN THAT I UPDATE MY PROFILE, IT SHOULD UPDATE MY MAIN PAGE -put- /users/:uID/edit to update profile

 LIST RELATED